-If you find it necessary to try patches against other sub-repositories than Chromium (src/) and Blink (src/third_party/WebKit/), please file a bug with label Cr-Internals-GPU-Testing.
+If you find it necessary to try patches against other sub-repositories than Chromium (src/) and ANGLE (src/third_party/angle/), please file a bug with label Cr-Internals-GPU-Testing.

 The Maps test requires you to authenticate to cloud storage in order to access the Web Page Reply archive containing the test.
 See Cloud Storage Credentials for documentation on setting this up.

 You can find the isolates for the various tests in src/chrome/: